picocom-chips/picocom-dpdk/pcie/user_space/DPDK/doc/guides/sample_app_ug/dist_app.rst

 ==============================

 The distributor sample application is a simple example of packet distribution to cores using the Data Plane Development Kit (DPDK).
+It also makes use of Intel Speed Select Technology - Base Frequency (Intel SST-BF) to pin the distributor to the higher frequency core if available.

 Overview
 --------